The Perfect Cup of Joe: Coffee Roasters in Bozeman, Montana

 Recently named the best coffee in Montana by Food & Wine, Treeline takes sourcing beans to a whole new level.
 By visiting the countries supplying the beans, they take part in the lifecycle from start to finish.
 They roast in small batches turning out what is generally described as “lighter roasts” by industry standards.
 Enjoy the delicious aromas in their roasting room on Wallace Street, or grab a quick cup at their Main Street location in The Lark Hotel.

 One of the original roasters in Bozeman, Yellowstone Coffee Roasters, has been perfecting roasts since 1998.
 The operation is now located on a 15-acre homestead wherein 1806, Sacajawea led William Clark over the Bozeman Pass.
-Yellowstone Coffee is sold in most major grocery stores around town, and a portion of their profits go to 7 local, non-profit organizations.
+Yellowstone Coffee is sold in most major grocery stores around town, and a portion of its profits go to 7 local, non-profit organizations.